 This book retraces the history of macroeconomics from Keynes''s General Theory to the present.
-Central to it is the contrast between a Keynesian era and a Lucasian - or dynamic stochastic general equilibrium (DSGE) - era each ruled by distinct methodological standards.
-In the Keynesian era the book studies the following theories: Keynesian macroeconomics monetarism disequilibrium macroeconomics (Patinkin Leijongufvud and Clower) non-Walrasian equilibrium models and first-generation new Keynesian models.
-Three stages are identified in the DSGE era: new classical macroeconomics (Lucas) RBC modelling and second-generation new Keynesian modeling.
-The book also examines a few selected works aimed at presenting alternatives to Lucasian macroeconomics.
+Central to it is the contrast between a Keynesian era and a Lucasian – or dynamic stochastic general equilibrium (DSGE) – era each ruled by distinct methodological standards.
+In the Keynesian era the book studies the following theories: Keynesian macroeconomics monetarism disequilibrium macro (Patinkin Leijongufvud and Clower) non-Walrasian equilibrium models and first-generation new Keynesian models.
+Three stages are identified in the DSGE era: new classical macro (Lucas) RBC modelling and second-generation new Keynesian modeling.
+The book also examines a few selected works aimed at presenting alternatives to Lucasian macro.
 While not eschewing analytical content Michel De Vroey focuses on substantive assessments and the models studied are presented in a pedagogical and vivid yet critical way.

 Piracy-free